miszu/vr-amber-room/README.md

 Make sure to check A-Frame licensing

-Photos of The Amber Room are in public domain
+Photos of The Amber Room used in this project are in public domain (they are modified by Jagna Nawrocka to look good as textures)